02 Dec 2020

 Taking the time to get your workers paid swiftly in a time where paychecks are scarce will play a huge factor in having a returning workforce.
 You have already proven that you’ve taken the time to provide a safe workplace, but showing that paying them is another of your priorities can build credibility and trust quickly.
 If you can prove you pay in a timely manner, hiring workers during a pandemic can be a more achievable goal.

 “The hourly workforce is hurting right now.
 Now more than ever, prompt payment is important.
 Our community is one of need and the current job climate is uncertain,” said Sara Avellar, Jobble Customer Success Manager.
 “By paying out as soon as you can you not only help build trust in the Jobbler community but also help get money in the hands of the people who need it most.
 Not only does this benefit the person being paid but also benefits the community as a whole.
 Jobblers are more likely to be repeat workers for a business that supports them.”

 You should also feel empowered to encourage good workers to return for future shifts to build off the foundation of trust you’ve already created.
 With so many industries closed, it is worth your while to put effort into maintaining the workforce you source rather than starting new every time.

 Jobble is really focusing on our mission of putting Americans to work, while also assisting hourly employees who are now out of work due to government mandated closures of public events, restaurants, and bars.
+It’s understandable that hiring workers during a pandemic can be difficult.
 By following safe practices, we are confident that businesses can be successful in their hiring process and that we can get our healthy and eager Jobbler workforce to help companies handle the increasing demand.
 Your staffing needs are considered essential during these unprecedented times and we are here to help you find and keep the right people that will get the job done.